SicMundus86/ProjectivyIconPack/README.md

 [![Buy Me a Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://buymeacoffee.com/sicmundus)

 # Due to the holiday season and spending time with families, we will not be available to work on any additional requests until the end of January.
-During this time it will not be possible to create new issues. #
+During this time it will not be possible to to raise new issues. #

 ## 🔴 About Projectivy Icon Pack